Code-Institute-Submissions/Off-The-Beaten-Track-Memory-Game/README.md

 ##### **Primary Colour Palette**
 ![Imgur](https://i.imgur.com/qeHIShi.png)

- I chose lime green and magenta for my primary colour palette.
+ I chose green and magenta for my primary colour palette.
  I felt they complemented each other well and were fun, bright and vibrant colours in keeping with the aesthetic I was aiming for.
  These colours were used for the main elements of the application.